Attractions and activities in the South Rhins of Galloway

-Sea fishing charters operate from this area, specialising in tope, common skate, smoothhound and light tackle pollack fishing.
+There are many sea fishing charters available in the area, including Go West and Onyer Marks, specialising in tope, common skate, smoothhound and light tackle pollack fishing.
 Charters also often run species hunts.
-From Portpatrick harbour you can charter the two vessels from Loch Ryan Leisure “New Venture” is a fast rib or “Lucky Dip” is a fishing charter.
+From Portpatrick harbour you can charter the two vessels from Loch Ryan Leisure “New Venture” is a fast rib or “Lucky Dip 2” is a fishing charter.

 Eating and drinking

-In Drummore, a warm welcome awaits you at the Ship Inn on Shore Street where you can enjoy friendly customer service, great food and wonderful atmosphere.
-The Queens Hotel on Mill Street has a history dating back over 200 years and has a traditional bar, fine selection of Whiskies and an extensive menu prepared using local produce.
+In Drummore the Queens Hotel on Mill Street has a history dating back over 200 years and has a traditional bar, fine selection of Whiskies and an extensive menu prepared using local produce.
 The Clashwhannon Caravan Park and Pub with amazing views across Luce bay has a friendly bar and serves food in the comfortable dining room.
 Tha Mariners coffee shop in Drummore serves drinks, snacks and tasty meals.

 At Sandhead, the Tigh na Mara Hotel serves home cooked lunches and dinners using the finest of local produce and the Woodlea tearoom serves meals, snacks and tasty home baking.